SPGC/TheMirrorsGame/README.md

 # TheMirrorsGame
-Games based on the laws of the geometrics optics
+Game based on the laws of the geometrics optics